September 28, 2022

 You’ll be building an ideal customer as you go, and identifying unique ways to reach and supply them with your solution to their problem.
 Start looking for holes in the services that are currently provided, and build up your business model in your head, in a way that fills in these gaps.
 This is how you’ll stay competitive, and provide something that others don’t.

-This means you will no longer have total control over the direction of your project as you’ll have to appease the shareholders.
+Raising capital from investors means you will no longer have total control over the direction of your company as you’ll have to appease the shareholders.
 However, this money is invested at their own risk, not yours, so if you do fail, you won’t be left with a huge debt to pay back too.

 Understanding the funding options is a good place to start, but to choose the right one for you will require you to know exactly what your costs are going to be, and where they’ll be coming from.
 For this, you’ll want to know who and what you’ve got to pay for.